esp-rs/std-training/book/src/02_4_hello_board.md

 help: Ensure that the device is connected and the reset and boot pins are not being held down
 ```

-The board is not accessible with USB-C cable.
+The board isn't accessible with USB-C cable.
 A typical connection error looks like this:

 Workarounds: